 Tiero starts with the three tenets in web design to focus on: (1) Content.
 (2) Accessibility (or simplicity).
 And (3) No stupid crap.

 BlueParukia added, “People care only about the content and a good design is one that doesn’t draw attention to itself but to the content on the page.
 It should not make things difficult for the user trying to find information and should take little time to load.”

 DeathShadow agreed by saying that quality, content and accessibility were what really matters in a website.
-Anything other than those were mere waste of bandwith, code and time.
+Anything other than those were mere waste of bandwidth, code and time.
 To him, content were really the primordial concern a web designer should focus on.

 He added that some people who claim to be SEO experts “are so concerned with getting traffic to the site they stop caring about if that traffic consists of visitors who actually care about the content, if that content is even relevant to the topic the site is supposed to be about, or even if the visitors can get at the content.”

 According to him, this is why most Google searches in the past two years had no relevant results until page 2.
 He challenged that the biggest question a designer should focus on when creating a website is, “How does this make the site more useful to visitors?”

 Clearly, these people agree in one thing: Content is still king.
 It means that regular users really don’t care if the website is flat or skeumorphic.
 Regular users still care about what will they get from your website.
 I have to agree with DeathShadow when he said that a web designer must always ask himself about how the website would be useful to visitors.